Workflows

 How Video Indexing Works: From Raw Footage to Searchable Library

-Video indexing turns opaque media files into searchable data through five steps: file detection, proxy generation, multi-modal analysis, local index building, and instant search.
+Video indexing turns opaque media files into searchable data through five steps: file detection, local frame and audio extraction, multi-modal analysis, local index building, and instant search.
 Here is what happens at each stage.

 Video files are opaque by default.
 Your operating system sees a filename, a file size, and a date.
 It does not see the interview at minute 23, the product shot at minute 7, or the CEO's comments about next quarter.
 To make video content searchable, you need to extract what is inside each file and store it in a format a search engine can query.